fredwu/datamappify/README.md

 Separate domain logic from data persistence, based on the [Repository Pattern](http://martinfowler.com/eaaCatalog/repository.html).

+Datamappify is NOT associated with the [Datamapper](https://github.com/datamapper/) project.

-__This library is current in Proof-of-Concept stage, do NOT use it for anything other than experimentation.__
+__Datamappify is current in Proof-of-Concept stage, do NOT use it for anything other than experimentation.__

 ## Overview